How does a student qualify for Title 1 services?

 In the public schools, two formal assessments are given: the Measure of Academic Progress (MAP test), and the Minnesota Comprehensive Assessment (MCA).
 The first experience children have is in kindergarten doing the MAP tests.
 These are currently given in the fall, winter and spring in grades K-2.
 The MCAs are given in April to students in grades 3-8 and grade 11.
 Students currently take MCA exams in Reading, Math, and Science.

-Standardized achievement tests are given to students in the private schools.
-Our Lady of Victory gives the Iowa Basic to their students in October.
+Standardized achievement tests are given to students in the non-public schools.
+Our Lady of Victory uses the Measure of Academic Progress (MAP).
 Morning Son Christian School administers the Terra Nova test in April

-What rights are granted parents under No Child Left Behind (NCLB)?
+What rights are granted parents under Every Student Succeeds Act?
+(ESSA)

 Another right that parents may exercise is the removal of their child's name from the list that high schools are required to give to colleges and military recruiting offices.